 Lisa D. Alford became a member of the Foundation’s Board of Trustees in 2012.

-Alford is the commissioner of the Onondaga County Department of Aging and Youth in Syracuse, NY, whose mission is to support a comprehensive system of services for children and youths, senior citizens, caregivers and families through advocacy, planning, coordination, direct services and program funding.
+Alford is the commissioner of the Onondaga County Department of Aging and Youth in Syracuse, NY, whose mission is to provide support to improve the quality of life and overall wellbeing for adults and those with long term care needs.

 She holds a bachelor’s degree in communication disorders from Hampton University and a master’s degree in audiology from The Ohio State University.
 She also earned a certificate of advanced studies from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a certificate from the Head Start Johnson & Johnson Management Fellows Program at the University of California Los Angeles.